AnggaR96s/Reforestation/README.md

-## What do you call an eagle who can play the piano?
-Talonted!
+## What creature is smarter than a talking parrot?
+A spelling bee.